The United Nations Office for Project Services (UNOPS)

 Connecting needs to assistance for more than 300,000 people fleeing violence in Iraq.

-More than $400 million worth of procurement budgets went to local suppliers in 2016.
+Almost $540 million worth of procurement budgets went to local suppliers in 2017.

-In 2016, UNOPS created more than three million labour days of paid work for beneficiaries – most of them generated as part of infrastructure projects.
+In 2017, UNOPS created more than 2.1 million labour days of paid work for beneficiaries – most of them generated as part of infrastructure projects.

 InsightsIdeas, analysis, solutions